-Anderson, Coffey, Linn and Montgomery Counties fund full-time economic development staff and implement county-specific economic development activities.
-The Cities of Ft.
-Scott, Pittsburg, Parsons and Chanute fund positions that are dedicated to economic development.
-Ft.
-Scott provides economic development assistance to Bourbon County.
-Parsons provides economic development assistance to Labette County.
-The Columbus Telephone Company serves as an economic development agency for the City of Columbus.
+Anderson, Coffey, Cherokee, Linn, Bourbon, and Montgomery Counties fund full-time economic development staff and implement county-specific economic development activities.
+The Cities of Fort Scott, Pittsburg, Parsons, and Chanute fund positions that are dedicated to economic development.
+Parsons provides economic development assistance to Labette County and the Great Plains Development Authority.
 There are other communities in the region that operate combined Chamber of Commerce/Economic Development agencies.

 Many communities are exploring tourism related activities as a means of attracting prospective retail customers to their downtown area.
-The Southeast Kansas Tourism Region, Inc. serves as a regional resource, encouraging and coordinating these efforts.
+The SEKTR serves as a regional resource, encouraging and coordinating these efforts.

-The mission of the Southeast Kansas Regional Planning Commission is to promote the growth and prosperity of southeast Kansas by providing technical assistance, planning and project development services to its members.
-In fulfilling its mission, SEKRPC will assist counties and communities by:
+The mission of the SEKRPC is to promote the growth and prosperity of southeast Kansas by providing technical assistance, planning and project development services to its members.
+In fulfilling its mission, the SEKRPC will assist counties and communities by:

 - 1. Developing and maintain a regional economic development plan. - 2.
 Facilitating the development of local strategic plans. - 3.
 Assisting other regional economic development organizations with staffing and technical assistance. - 4.
-Providing technical assistance for the formation and development of public works projects for infrastructure improvements, job creation and housing rehabilitation/demolition. - 5.
-Developing funding proposals for various types of public works projects from infrastructure improvements, job creation and housing rehabilitation/demolition. - 6.
-Administering grants and loans that are awarded to fund various types of public works, projects for infrastructure improvements, job creation and housing rehabilitation/demolition. - 7.
-Providing plant closings and other important economic information to the U.S. Department of Commerce as a designated Economic Development District. - 8.
+Providing technical assistance for the formation and development of public works projects for infrastructure improvements, job creation, and housing rehabilitation/demolition. - 5.
+Developing funding proposals for various types of public works projects from infrastructure improvements, job creation, and housing rehabilitation/demolition. - 6.
+Administering grants and loans that are awarded to fund various types of public works, projects for infrastructure improvements, job creation, and housing rehabilitation/demolition.

+- 7. Providing plant closings and other important economic information to the U.S. Department of Commerce as a designated EDD. - 8.
 Facilitating regional cooperation in addressing economic and community development issues. - 9.
 Serving as a point of contact for accessing the various local, regional, state and federal economic and community development programs. - 10.
 Facilitating educational programs that serve to inform and train community leaders and public officials regarding economic and community development issues.

-SEKRPC operates an Economic Development Administration (EDA) revolving loan fund program.
+The SEKRPC operates an Economic Development Administration (EDA) revolving loan fund program.
 This program is available for regional business expansion or start-up.
 At present, the predominate focus is upon funding manufacturing job creation.
 The program is to be used in completing funding packages.
 It is not intended to be a primary or single-source loan source.
 Service sector or retail projects that are not in direct competition with other businesses within the county may be considered.

-Area Resource Partners include:
+Area Resource Partners Include: